-One thing to note about using grapeseed oil is to be sure you purchase the “food grade” type, as the other can be harmful to your body.
+One thing to note about using grapeseed oil is to be sure you purchase the “food grade” type.
 Refrigerate it or store in a dark, cool place to keep it from going rancid too quickly.

 Another oil you’ll frequently see in DIY beauty recipes is Rosehip Oil.
 This is traditionally added to recipes where you really want to boost the moisturizing benefits.

-Rose hip oil has anti-aging properties so it’s great to use in homemade skincare products like face creams.
+Rose hip oil is great to use in homemade skincare products like face creams.
 It contains high levels of vitamin C and Vitamin A, so it can help brighten skin.
-It’s also full of fatty acids and antioxidants, so if you have dry skin, you’ll want this ingredient on hand.
+It’s also full of fatty acids and antioxidants, so if you have dry skin, you’ll want this moisturizing ingredient on hand.

 I don’t typically use it as a carrier oil on its own, but I’ll use it along with jojoba oil or sweet almond oil for a mixture that’s to be applied to my face.
 It’s also great to use in essential oil hair recipes either with argan oil or on its own.

 While the above carrier oils are most often used, coconut oil makes a great carrier too.
 You can also whip it with essential oils and keep it in a jar for all sorts of skin soothing applications.